alcarney/topos-theme/README.rst

     :target: https://pypi.org/project/topos-theme

-:code:`topos-theme` is a documentation theme for `sphinx`_ that was originally developed for the `topos <topos github>`_ python package and has been extracted out into its own independent distribution.
+:code:`topos-theme` is a documentation theme for `sphinx`_ that was originally developed for the `topos`_ python package and has been extracted out into its own independent distribution.

 Getting Started